mcellteam/Workshop_2016/cellblender/README.md

-# Workshop_2016
+# Workshop 2016 - CellBlender
-## Repository for models, descriptions, and code to be used for the 2016 Workshop.
+## Repository for CellBlender models, descriptions, and code to be used for the 2016 Workshop.

 This directory contains files and documentation for the CellBlender portion of the 2016 Workshop.

-As of March 31st, we have a preliminary model from CellOrganizer with an organelle added by CellBlender:
+This is the basic "Organelle" model that we have used in other tutorials.
+This particular version was completely generated within CellBlender, but portions (geometry, reactions, etc) might be imported from other tools.

 ![Cell1 in CellBlender/MCell](organelle_mcell.gif?raw=true "Cell1 in CellBlender/MCell")